ampproject/amphtml/extensions/amp-viewer-integration/integrating-viewer-with-amp-doc-guide.md

 In Webview, all messages sent between the Viewer and the AMP Document are serialized by using JSON stringify.

-The Viewer should start by sending the following message every x milliseconds via POST:
+The Viewer should start by sending the following message every x milliseconds via `postMessage()`:

    ```javascript
    var message = {